Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-10/lesson-10.md

 --/server
 ```

-Open the project in VS Code (or your favorite editor) and let’s take a look at the API files.
+Open the project in VS Code (or your favorite editor) and take a look at the API files.

 ### Queries and Routing